ayushpoddar/my-personal-site/content/shorts/git-list-branches.md

 If you want to see only those branches which have been merged into the current branch, then you need to use the `--merged` command line flag.
 The output of running the command with the `--merged` flag is similar to the output of a simple `git branch` command.
-However, it filters out all the branches whose work are pending to be merged into the current branch.
+However, it filters out all the branches whose work is pending to be merged into the current branch.

 {{< callout type=note >}}
-You can delete the branches whose commits have been merged into the current branch, because the work done in those branches is available in the current branch.
+You can delete the branches whose commits have been merged into the current branch because the work done in those branches is available in the current branch.
 {{< /callout >}}

 ## List only non-merged branches
-Similar to above, if you want to list only those branches who have some commits which are not part of the current branch, then you can use the `--no-merged` command line flag.
+Similar to above, if you want to list only those branches that have some commits which are not part of the current branch, then you can use the `--no-merged` command line flag.

 ## References